Inference on common trends in functional time series: Monte Carlo study

-We present simulation results for the VR(2,1), VR(2,0), VR(1,0), and inverse VR tests (the latter based on the (2,1) problem).
+\revlab{ce_2nd_major3}We present simulation results for the VR(2,1), VR(2,0), VR(1,0), and inverse VR tests (the latter based on the (2,1) problem).
 The VR choices (2,1), (1,0), and the inverse VR are motivated by well-known tests from finite-dimensional Euclidean space, see Remark~\ref{revremadd1} and Appendix~\ref{secexisting}, and the VR(2,0) is in-between.
-We also performed simulations for VR tests based on larger values of~$d_L$, but found that their performances were inferior to the tests reported here (results available upon request).\revlab{R2Main3}
+We also performed simulations for VR tests based on larger values of~$d_L$, but found that their performances were inferior to the tests reported here (results available upon request).

 Table~\ref{tab:mc1} reports rejection frequencies.
 We consider true dimension $\nd \in \{ 0,1,3,5,7 \}$.
 For the VR tests we consider the null $\smalls_0 = \nd$ and alternatives $\smalls_0 = \nd +1$ and $\smalls_0 = \nd +2$, and for the inverse VR test we consider the null $\smalls_0 = \nd$ and alternatives $\smalls_0 = \nd -1$ and $\smalls_0 = \nd -2$.
 The results show that the VR(1,0) and VR(2,0) tests are seriously under-sized when $a_L=0$, as expected based on \citet{shintani2001simple}, especially for the larger values of $\nd$ considered, and both tests suffer from lower power in those cases as a consequence.
 Size control is much better for $h_L=[T^{1/3}]$ for the VR(1,0) test, but not for the VR(2,0) test.
 The VR(2,1) test has very good size properties in all cases considered except the largest value of $\nd$ with the smallest sample size, and it has excellent power.
 Finally, we see that the inverse VR test is slightly over-sized in some cases.
 Its power is nearly as impressive as that of the VR(2,1) test, but of course the alternatives are different for the inverse VR test, and it does not have the natural upper bound $\smalls_{\max}$ that the VR tests have.